Catford: Brutalist architecture

-A few examples of Brutalist architecture survive including the Catford shopping centre and Milford Towers, designed by the architect Owen Luder in 1974.
-The design was to make it the Barbican of the south.
+A few examples of Brutalist architecture survive, including Eros House, the Catford shopping centre and Milford Towers, all designed by the architect Owen Luder.

 Architecture critic Ian Nairn praised Eros House (Owen Luder, 1962) as:

 A monster sat down in Catford and just what the place needed.
 No offence meant: this southward extension of Lewisham High Street badly wanted stiffening.
 Now there is a punchy concrete focus ('you know, that funny new building') both close to and at a distance, from the desolate heights of the Downham Estate, where it stands straight to the afternoon sun.
 Rough concrete is put through all its paces, front convex eaves on Sainsbury's to a staircase tower which is either afflicted with an astounding set of visual distortions or is actually leaning.
 Again, no offence meant.
 Unlike many other avant-garde buildings, particularly in the universities, this one is done from real conviction, not from a desire for self-advertisement.
 The gaunt honesty of those projecting concrete frames carrying boxed-out bow windows persists.
 It is not done at you and it transforms the surroundings instead of despising them.
 This most craggy and uncompromising of London buildings turns out to be full of firm gentleness.

-In 2015 Lewisham Council decided to demolish Milford Towers, as the housing estate was in disrepair and the land could be better used to meet the needs of local residents.
+In 2015, Lewisham Council decided to demolish Milford Towers, as the housing estate was in disrepair and the land could be better used to meet the needs of local residents.
 In 2018 the estate was however refurbished, with demolition still planned in the longer-term.

 Landmarks

 The Catford Cat – a statue in Catford town centre, depicting a giant cat clawing at the Catford Centre sign.

 One Catford landmark is the Catford Cat, a giant fibreglass sculpture of a black cat above the entrance to the Catford centre.
 There is also a street market on Catford Broadway.

 Between 1932 and 2003, Catford Stadium was a successful greyhound racing track, but was closed and then destroyed by fire in 2005 and ultimately demolished to make way for new housing.

-Catford's oldest pub is the Black Horse and Harrow (now named The Ninth Life).
-The Catford Bridge Tavern is another heritage listed building close to the old dog track; this mock tudor pub burnt down in March 2015, but has since been refurbished and reopened in April 2017.
+One of Catford's oldest pubs is the Black Horse and Harrow (back to its original name in 2026 after several prior renamings), a large late Victorian pub in the town centre, facing the Concert Hall.
+The Catford Bridge Tavern is close to the former dog track; this mock tudor pub burnt down in March 2015, but has since been refurbished and reopened in April 2017.
 Nearby, is St Dunstan's College.

 The area was once home to the Catford Studios, producing films during the silent era.
-Catford also used to have a cinema diametric to the theatre.